-Goal 3: Buildings in Freeport are designed, built, and maintained to be energy efficient and minimize greenhouse gas emissions Strategy 3.1: Pursue deep energy efficiency through retrofits and electrification in existing buildings 3.1.1 Continue and expand Electrify Everything! as a comprehensive community outreach, education, and incentive program to aggressively encourage energy efficiency and renewable energy.
+Goal 3: Buildings in Freeport are designed, built, and maintained to be energy efficient and transition off of fossil fuels Strategy 3.1: Pursue deep energy efficiency through retrofits and electrification in existing buildings 3.1.1 Continue and expand Electrify Everything! as a comprehensive community outreach, education, and incentive program to aggressively encourage energy efficiency, renewable energy, and energy storage.
 3.1.2 Adopt Commercial PACE ordinances and develop supporting outreach to drive participation.
-3.1.3 Pilot a benchmarking program with businesses that could phase into an Energy Benchmarking Ordinance for larger commercial, residential, and municipal facilities.
+3.1.3 Pilot a benchmarking program with businesses, that could phase into an Energy Benchmarking Ordinance or voluntary initiative, and promote commercial energy audits and deep-energy retrofits.
 3.1.4 Prioritize retrofits for municipal facility upgrades and develop a plan to transition facilities to net zero over time.
 Strategy 3.2: Require new development and significant renovations to minimize greenhouse gas emissions.
-3.2.1 Develop phased-in requirements paired with incentives for on-site renewable energy generation and storage, EV-ready, renewable-powered heating in new construction and major renovations.
+3.2.1 Develop phased-in requirements paired with incentives for on-site renewable energy generation and storage, EV-ready, renewable-powered heating, and high efficiency standards in new construction and

-Goal 4: Freeport is powered by local, resilient, renewable energy Strategy 4.1: Maximize renewable energy generated locally and explore opportunities to enhance grid resilience 4.1.
-1 Implement policies and practices necessary to achieve SolSmart Gold level certification, or equivalent, for the Town.
+Goal 4: Freeport is powered by local, resilient, renewable energy Strategy 4.1: Maximize renewable energy generated locally and explore opportunities to enhance grid resilience 4.1.1 Implement policies and practices necessary to achieve SolSmart certification, or equivalent, for the Town.
 4.1.2 Amend the existing Municipal Power Purchase Agreement for 100% clean energy for current demand and forecasted need with electrification of facilities and fleet.
-4.1.3 Require all new large developments (commercial, residential, or municipal) to evaluate feasibility of district energy or microgrids powered by renewable energy.
+4.1.3 Require all new large developments (commercial, residential, and municipal) to evaluate feasibility of district energy or microgrids powered by renewable energy.
 4.1.4 Evaluate feasibility for large-scale community solar projects.
 4.1.5 Develop and implement a Resilient Power Plan to ensure critical facilities have power during emergencies, such as winter storms.